How RSD Works RSD Services AccuScan Products FAQ History

 The new remote sensing program grew to focus on more than commuter polluters.
 By 2004, it became a comprehensive on-road testing program that included identification of core I/M area high emitters and fleet evaluation in an I/M area that would gradually expand from 4 to 15 counties.

-The program has strict 20% fleet coverage requirements in each of the 17 counties and requires high emitters to be notified of the need for an off-cycle inspection within 30 days.
-ESP provides the Texas Department of Public Safety a turnkey service that:
+The program has specific fleet coverage requirements in each of the 17 counties and requires high emitters to be notified for an off-cycle inspection.

 -Processes and maintains all records in a secure database.